-Finding high quality camping gear at all price points is my specialty.
+Finding high-quality camping gear at all price points is my specialty.
 Although camping can be pricey, and the initial investment may seem like sticker shock, it is important to invest in good quality gear to ensure you are protected from the elements and have an enjoyable experience.
-I have crafted my list of Camping Favorite Things for 2020, that will appeal to the beginner and avid camper with big or small budgets.
-With an addition of any of these items, you can quickly begin to transition your setup from camping to glamping.
+I have crafted my list of Camping Favorite Things for 2020 that will appeal to the beginner and avid camper with big or small budgets.
+With the addition of any of these items, you can quickly begin to transition your setup from camping to glamping.

-My family and friends consider the Nemo Wagontop 8 as more of a packable home, than a tent.
+My family and friends consider the Nemo Wagontop 8 as more of a packable home than a tent.
 Once set up, THIS THING IS HUGE.
-This fall, my son and I went camping for the month of October and the Nemo Wagontop 8 was a must.
+This fall, my son and I went camping for the month of October, and the Nemo Wagontop 8 was a must.
 With the versatility of this tent, we were able to have the front half of the tent serve as a classroom and lounge area while the other half was our bedroom.
-I splurged and purchased the attaching garage, which we used as a bathroom.
+I splurged and purchased the attached garage, which we used as a bathroom.

 Small: Teton 4 Person Tent

 The Patagonia bag is called a black hole for a very good reason.
-Not only is it water resistant, but it’s huge and when you think you can’t get anything else in it, you tighten the compression straps and make even more room.
-I use this bag to pack all my clothes, toiletries and other essentials, but can also come in handy for packing/storing camp bedding.
+Not only is it water resistant, but it’s huge, and when you think you can’t get anything else in it, you tighten the compression straps and make even more room.
+I use this bag to pack all my clothes, toiletries, and other essentials, but it can also come in handy for packing/storing camp bedding.

 Small: ,,Jetboil Flash Java Kit

-Smaller cooking systems, like the Jetboil Flash Java Kit are a mainstay in my campsite up.
+Smaller cooking systems, like the Jetboil Flash Java Kit, are a mainstay in my campsite.
 This system is perfect when I take a solo trip.
 I can make coffee, boil water for oatmeal, reheat soup, or use it in combination with the pot support to fry or saute.

 Big: ,,BioLite FirePit